Saidamen Pangarungan: Education and work

 He studied at the Jamiatul Philippine al-Islamia (Islamic University of the Philippines) in Marawi City, where he was a consistent valedictorian in his elementary and high school years in 1956–1966.
 He finished his Liberal Arts degree in 1971 and Law in 1976 at the San Beda College as a consistent college scholar.
-He passed the Philippine bar examinations on the same year with a weighted average of 85.6%.
+He passed the Philippine bar examinations the same year with a weighted average of 85.6%.

 He immediately went to law practice with the prestigious Siguion-Reyna, Montecillo & Ongsiako law offices in Makati City until 1984, where he became a legal counsel of both local and multi-national companies in the Philippines such as Bank of America, Goodyear, Caltex, Sumitomo, Dole Philippines, San Miguel Corp., PLDT, Philippine Airlines, and Equitable PCI Bank (now BDO).

 Political career

 As an opposition candidate against the ruling Kilusang Bagong Lipunan (KBL), Pangarungan was elected Assemblyman of then Central Mindanao from 1979 to 1982.

-After the EDSA revolution in 1986, Pangarungan was appointed acting governor of Lanao del Sur, replacing governor Mohamad Ali Dimaporo, a powerful ally of then President Ferdinand Marcos during the martial law regime.
+After the EDSA revolution in 1986, Pangarungan was appointed acting governor of Lanao del Sur, replacing governor Mohammad Ali Dimaporo, a powerful ally of then President Ferdinand Marcos during the martial law regime.

-Saving 12 Carmellite Nuns
+Saving 12 Carmelite Nuns

 A challenge to his administration was the kidnapping of 12 Carmelite nuns from their Marawi hilltop convent by lawless group of men.
 From the Vatican, Pope John Paul II appealed to their captors to release the nuns who were later brought to Lumbayanague across south of Lake Lanao.
-After two weeks of continued search, Pangarungan led government security forces and encircled the kidnappers' holdout.
+After two weeks of continued search, Pangarungan led government security forces encircled the kidnappers' holdout.
 Under heavy pressure, the outnumbered kidnappers were forced to release all the nuns, safe and unharmed.